nycmeshnet/nycmesh.net/content/faq/index.md

 ### <a name="neighbors"></a>I have neighbors who would also like to join NYC Mesh.
 Can we get connected together?

 Yes!
-We prioritize installs for entire buildings and set up high-bandwidth point-to-point connections with dedicated hardware.
+We prioritize installs for multiple apartments, and we can set up high-bandwidth point-to-point connections with dedicated hardware.
 If your building would like this dedicated service please email us, reach out to us on [Slack](https://slack.nycmesh.net), send us an email at install@nycmesh.net or call us directly at (646) 727-0866.

 <font size="3"> <a href="#top">&#8598; Back to top</a> </font>

+### <a name="building"></a>Can we connect an entire building?

+<font size="3"> <a href="#top">&#8598; Back to top</a> </font>

+Yes!
+We will work with your management company, construction company, coop board or tenant association to make connecting your entire building easier.
+See our [Building Install](../building) page.

 ### <a name="id"></a>Do I need to provide identification to join NYC Mesh?